arthurhsu/rdb/FAQ.md

 implements a simple but super common usage of relational database: a master-slave view.
 It joins three tables and shows the details result.
 The key number here is the time it takes to generate the details data, when the user clicks on a grid row.

-On my Macbook Pro, IndexedDB is about 70~200ms, WebSQL is 5ms~9ms, and Lovefield is 5ms~15ms.
+On my Macbook Pro 2013, IndexedDB is about 70~200ms, WebSQL is 5ms~9ms, and Lovefield is 5ms~15ms.
 Remember this is just for a single row and it is order of magnitude difference between IndexedDB and WebSQL.
 If you were curious, you can also profile the process memory usage and JS heap usage.
 You shall see